Pratikkage/USA-Census-Income-Insights-Comprehensive-Analysis-and-Classification-Model/README.md

 ## 💡 Key Features

+- **Exploratory Data Analysis (EDA)**: Comprehensive exploration of the census dataset to uncover trends, patterns, and anomalies in the data.
+- **Statistical Analysis**: Application of statistical techniques to understand the relationships between variables and their impact on income levels.
 - **Income Pattern Analysis**: In-depth exploration of income patterns based on demographic, social, and economic factors.
 - **Machine Learning Model**: Development of a classification model to predict individual income levels based on census data.
 - **Data Visualization**: Interactive dashboards showcasing insights derived from the analysis.